shoebyron/infernalgambit/README.md

-# infernalgambit
+# The Infernal Gambit
-The Infernal Gambit, an adventure for FoundryVTT
+An adventure for FoundryVTT

 Lord Quentin House and the Afterlife Casino hereby welcome you to the Masquerade of Sin.

 Dependencies:

-Animation Preview
+* Animation Preview
-Argon Combat HUD (Depending on automation)*
-Automated Animations (Depending on automation)* Baileywiki Mass Edit
+* Argon Combat HUD (Depending on automation)* Automated Animations (Depending on automation)* Baileywiki Mass Edit
 Carousel Combat Tracker (Depending on automation)*